wpdas/places-near-smart-contract/README.md

 # Places - NEAR Contract

 A smart contract in the NEAR network.
-This contract allows users to store places, rate and navigate through them.
+This contract allows uses to register places around the world, evaluate them, post feedback and consult them.

 Access the live dapp here: